Todd Parrott: 2018–2020: Premium Motorsports, B. J. McLeod Motorsports, Rick Ware Racing

 In the 2018 season, Parrott moved to Premium Motorsports to crew chief their No. 55 car, where he reunited with Reed Sorenson.
 He also worked with Ross Chastain (on the No. 15 in one race), J. J. Yeley, Jeffrey Earnhardt, D. J. Kennington, and Jesse Little that year.
 The No. 55 also switched numbers to the No. 7 during the season after Premium started sharing owner points with NY Racing Team, who previously used the car number by themselves.

 After not crew chiefing for any team in 2019, Parrott returned to the pit box in 2020 as the crew chief for B. J. McLeod Motorsports in that team's first season in the Cup Series.
 After working ten races with the team, Parrott finished out the season with Rick Ware Racing, crew chiefing for various drivers within the organization.

+2023–present: Fast Track Racing

+In 2023, Parrott became a crew chief for ARCA team Fast Track Racing and he crew chiefed their No. 11 car driven by Zachary Tinkle full-time in the East Series and part-time in the main ARCA Series.
+He returned to crew chief Tinkle in that car in those series in 2024.